-OATH TO BE TAK EN BY MAN ON ATTESTATION.
-Dignity, against all enemies, and will observand of all the Generals and Officers set over do make Oath, that I will be faithful and seorge the Fifth, His Heirs and Successors, and that I will as d His Majesty, His Heirs and Successors, in Person, Crown and we and obey all orders of His Majesty, His Heirs and Successors, me.
-So help me God. es es as Mark Guy Baggett (Signature of Recruit) VResy (Signature of Witness) Date 14 of Feby 1916.
-(Signature of Witness)
+OATH TO BE TA KEN BY MAN ON ATTESTATION. in duty bound nonestly and faithfully del Dignity, against all enemies, and will obs and of all the Generals and Officers set ov George the Fifth, His Heirs and Successors, and that I will as send His Majesty, His Heirs and Successors, in Person, Crown and serve and obey all orders of His Majesty, His Heirs and Successors, ser me.
+So help me God.
+Mark Guy Baggett (Signature of Recruit) V Resy (Signature of Witness) Date 14 5 Feb y 1916.
+WReay (Signature of Witness)